-Consistent with our broad investment guidelines and our investment objectives, we have acquired and/or are pursuing a variety of assets that differ from the assets in our legacy portfolio, such as senior housing properties, a golf business, Excess MSRs (which we spun-off in May 2013) and media assets (which we spun-off in February 2014).
-As previously disclosed, we are considering a spin-off of our senior housing business.
-Our board has not formally evaluated any such transaction, and there can be no assurance as to the timing, terms, structure or completion of any such transaction.
-Any such transaction would be subject to a number of risks and uncertainties, could have tax implications for the holders of shares of our common stock, and could adversely affect the price of shares of our common stock.
+Consistent with our broad investment guidelines and our investment objectives, we have acquired a variety of assets that differ from the assets in our legacy portfolio, such as senior housing properties (which we expect to spin off on November 6, 2014), a golf business, Excess MSRs (which we spun-off in May 2013) and media assets (which we spun-off in February 2014).
 Although we currently believe that we will have significant investment opportunities in the future, these opportunities may not materialize.
-In addition, our ability to act on new investment opportunities may be constrained by the requirements of the Investment Company Act of 1940, as amended (the "1940 Act"), or federal tax law.
-See "Risks Related to Our REIT Status and the 1940 Act."
+In addition, our ability to act on new investment opportunities may be constrained by the requirements of the Investment Company

+Act of 1940, as amended (the "1940 Act"), or federal tax law.
+See "-Risks Related to Our REIT Status and the 1940 Act."